 Safety Corp’s Redeem Pettaway on New Futures Post-COVID-19

 “Cleanse Mind Before Entering Sterile Environment” is the mantra one is confronted with upon entering Safety Corp.
 This directive asks visitors to empty the self of ego and impure thoughts before entering the artist Redeem Pettaway’s digital space.
-Safety Corp is something in between a secret corporate entity, art practice, and a community board pointing readers to issues wherein someone’s safety is in jeopardy and more attention is needed both locally and globally.
+Safety Corp is something in between a secret corporate entity, an art practice, and a community board pointing readers to issues that jeopardize individual safety and require more attention both locally and globally.

 With the rise of COVID-19, the fetishization of all things “safe” is now the new normal and imbalances of power are becoming more apparent.
-Take, for example, Madonna, sitting in a bathtub full of roses on IG declaring the Coronavirus as the “great equalizer” verses the fact that thousands of prisoners in New York State have been forced to make hand sanitizer while being prevented from using it to protect themselves because the alcohol content is considered contraband.
+Take, for example, Madonna, sitting in a bathtub full of roses on Instagram declaring the Coronavirus as the “great equalizer,” despite the fact that thousands of prisoners in New York State have been forced to make hand sanitizer while being prevented from using it to protect themselves because the alcohol content is considered contraband.

 The contradictions of safe living have been at the forefront of Pettaway’s mind since 2014.
-In that year, Redeem founded the influential site which signed all its communications as a clandestine entity with the phrase “Stay Safe.”
+In that year, Pettaway founded the influential Safety Corp site, which signed all its communications as a clandestine entity with the phrase “Stay Safe.”

-Topical Cream spoke to Redeem and asked them to speak on their ritual of safety and how they envision COVID-19 reshaping our systems of power as well as what the term “safe space,” will mean in the post-COVID-19 world.
+I spoke to Pettaway and asked them to speak on their ritual of safety and how they envision COVID-19 reshaping our systems of power, as well as what the term “safe space” will mean in the post-COVID-19 world.

-Topical Cream: Now that safety and PPE’s are at the forefront of everyone’s mind, can you tell us about what inspired you to create Safety Corp six years ago when the concept of safety as a lifestyle was virtually unimaginable?
+Lyndsy Welgos: Now that safety and PPE are at the forefront of everyone’s mind, can you tell us about what inspired you to create Safety Corp six years ago, when the concept of safety as a lifestyle was virtually unimaginable?

 At the time that I was using that phrase, it acted as more of a forewarning than anything else.
 It wasn’t like, “have a good day,” or “best regards.”
 Sometimes I would sign off with “stay informed” as well.
 It was an act of vigilance, a calling for awareness.
 Now, I believe, it’s just one of those things people say to help normalize what we’re collectively going through right now.

-There’s been a public reckoning that the people who actually keep us safe are the janitors, sterilizers, and medical workers.
+There’s been a public reckoning that the people who actually keep us safe are the janitors, sanitation workers, and medical workers.
 Is this a feeling you have held for some time?

 Partially so.
-For me it was never about this idea of being kept safe.
+For me, it was never about this idea of being kept safe.
 Do those same sanitation workers have access to proper healthcare in the spaces they clean?
-Can medical workers perpetuate eugenist ideas by turning away certain people from proper COVID-19 testing?
-In the West, our systems of health and safety have a lot do with power, labor, and consumption.
+Can medical workers perpetuate eugenicist ideas by turning away certain people from proper COVID-19 testing?
+In the West, our systems of health and safety have a lot to do with power, labor, and consumption.
 That’s why there are so many disparities in things like health, education, and justice.
-In reference to Maslow’s Hierarchy of Needs, I was thinking about how basic human needs can be provided without people having to prove their humanity to access to care.
+In reference to Maslow’s Hierarchy of Needs, I was thinking about how basic human needs can be provided without people having to prove their humanity in order to access care.

-You have a prolific art practice and have left the corporation in the recent past only to have COVID-19 bring back all these issues you were working with almost a half a decade ago.
+You have a prolific art practice and had left Safety Corp in the recent past, only to have COVID-19 bring back all these issues you were working with almost a half a decade ago.
 Can you tell us about how it was to function in the world of Tumblr six years ago, with a community which included #SafetyCore, #CleanCore, #SafetyGoth, #Antibacterial.
 The sheer amount of these images is staggering.

-With the rumored resurfacing of post-internet art projects—including Brad Troemel’s, “The Jogging,” Ryder Ripps desire to reopen “Dump.fm.” and Jon Rafman’s reawakening of “9 eyes”—what’s your take on where internet culture left off and where it might pick up post-COVID-19?
+With the rumored resurfacing of several post-internet art projects—including Brad Troemel’s “The Jogging,” Ryder Ripps desire to reopen “Dump.fm.,” and Jon Rafman’s reawakening of “9 eyes”—what’s your take on where internet culture left off and where it might pick up post-COVID-19?

 I think internet culture is transforming into something more collaborative.
 For the past ten years, which witnessed the onset of social media and institutionalization of individuality, most of us have navigated the net as protagonists in our own narratives.
 Especially for those of us finding our voices, in spite of being silenced in other spaces.
 And since many of us have established ourselves through these networks, I think it’s necessary to rebuild net communities with the mindset of growing systems of care that have real-life results.
 A great example of this is Rafia Santana’s past work with Grubhub to provide those in need with meals through collective funding.
 Another example would be the Black Mama Bail Out Project, a grassroots organization that helps pay cash bail for those who aren’t able.

-When Topical Cream first reached out to work with you, you were operating as an anonymous entity, the only communication came from the email address email@example.com which always signed off with “Stay Safe.”
+When Topical Cream first reached out to work with you, you were operating as an anonymous entity, the only communication came from the email address firstname.lastname@example.org, which always signed off with “Stay Safe.”
 But one day that stopped, and we received a message that you were ready to speak with us, directly.
-What made you open to and get to know you as Redeem?
+What made you open to us getting to know you as Redeem?